adammarples/cryptop/README.rst

 options to change the output currency (default USD), update frequency, number of decimal places to display and maximum width for float values.

 .cryptop/wallet.json contains the coins and amounts you hold, you shouldn't need to edit it manually

-adding a github gist json file under [wallet] web= in the config will allow you to read your wallet from a gist json now you can update your wallet.json without the application!

-This gist will not be possible to update however in the cryptop terminal.

 Credits
 -------